tamilselvan-lws/Documents/Redis Windows Server/redis.md

 ```
 winsw install
 ```
+---

-**Follow the above general steps to create WinSW Services for FAVEO MAIL WORKER, FAVEO RECURRING, FAVEO REPORTS & FAVEO NOTIFICATIONS**
+**Follow the above general steps to create WinSW Services for FAVEO MAIL WORKER, FAVEO RECURRING, FAVEO REPORTS, FAVEO NOTIFICATIONS & FAVEO DEACTIVATION**

 - **FAVEO WORKER**

 Open a Command Prompt window with administrator privileges.

 Navigate to the directory containing the WinSW executable and your application files using the cd command.
-For example:

 ```
 cd C:\WinSW\Faveo-Mail-Worker